thekage91/quakelizer/README.md

 # Quakelizer
 Real-time Eathquake Visualizer build with RxJS and a good amount of Reactive Programming!
+For this project i will get data from weekly earthquakes dataset in JSONP format and draw circle to mark earthquakes.

 ## Used Library
 * Leafletjs (http://leafletjs.com/), a Javascript library, to render interactive maps